Megha26425/chatbot/README.md

-# chatbot1

 Hello!!

 Instructions:-
 -- Get your API key, and type it out in the .env file.
--- Run the ython code in terminal.
+-- Run login.py in terminal.
--- Give your input.
+-- Give your input for sign up/sign in.
+Confirm mail.
--- Enter quit or exit to exit.
--- History will be stored in hist.txt
+-- History will be stored in USERNAME.txt (Doesn't matter, it'll be visible too)

-# chatbot2

 # 🤖 MyChatBot: Gemini + DeepSeek Chat App